 Building a blog SEO strategy involves keyword research and for new bloggers, this can be an overlooked step.
 This is especially true when most of the available tools are expensive.
 The Keywords Everywhere browser plugin provides an option for keyword research that is budget friendly.

 What is Keywords Everywhere?

-Keywords Everywhere (KE) is a free browser plugin for Chrome and Firefox that displays keyword suggestions and estimated search volume in Google search results (along with other sites).
+Keywords Everywhere (KE) is a free browser plugin for Chrome and Firefox that displays long tail keyword suggestions and estimated search volume in Google search results (along with other sites).